-In September 2022, BCBS-CPMI-IOSCO published the final report on the Review of margining practices ("Phase 1").
-This report outlined six areas for further policy work ("Phase 2"), which is being carried out by the BCBS-CPMI-IOSCO Margin Group (the "Margin Group"), the CPMI-IOSCO Policy Standing Group (PSG), the BCBS-IOSCO Working Group on Margin Requirements (WGMR) and the FSB Working Group on Margin Preparedness (WGMP) as set out in the table below.
+In September 2022, BCBS-CPMI-IOSCO published the final report on the Review of margining practices9 ("Phase 1").
+This report outlined six areas for further policy work ("Phase 2"), which is being carried out by the BCBS-CPMI-IOSCO Margin Group (the "Margin Group"), the CPMI-IOSCO Policy Standing Group (PSG), the BCBS-IOSCO Working Group on Margin Requirements (WGMR) and the Financial Stability Board (FSB) Working Group on Margin Preparedness (WGMP) as set out in the table below.
 This report sets out the findings of the follow-up workstream on streamlining VM processes in centrally cleared markets.

-Area Centrally cleared markets Non-centrally cleared markets Increasing transparency BCBS-CPMI-IOSCO Margin Group Enhancing liquidity preparedness of market participants as well as liquidity disclosures FSB - Standing Committee on Superv Working Group on M , , , , Identifying data gaps in regulatory reporting FSB - Standing Committee on Supervisory and Regulatory Cooperation - Working Group on Margin Preparedness Streamlining VM processes CPMI-IOSCO Policy Standing Group BCBS-IOSCO Working Group on Margin Requirements Evaluating the responsiveness of IM models to market stresses BCBS-CPMI-IOSCO Margin Group BCBS-IOSCO Working Group on Margin Requirements
+Margining practices follow-up wor k Tab Area Centrally cleared markets Non-centrally cleared markets Increasing transparency BCBS-CPMI-IOSCO Margin Group Enhancing liquidity preparedness of market participants as well as liquidity disclosures FSB - Standing Committee on Supe -Working Group on rvisory and Regulatory Cooperation Margin Preparedness Identifying data gaps in regulatory reporting FSB - Standing Committee on Supervisory and Regulatory Coopera - Working Group on Margin Preparedness Streamlining VM processes CPMI-IOSCO Policy Standing Group BCBS-IOSCO Working Group on Margin Requirements Evaluating the responsiveness of IM models to market stresses BCBS-CPMI-IOSCO Margin Group BCBS-IOSCO Working Group on Margin Requirements

-Given that the WGMR has been considering streamlining VM processes in non-centrally cleared markets, due consideration has been given to the outcome of the WGMR analysis in order to ensure consistency and coordination.
+CPMI-IOSCO has coordinated with the WGMR throughout the analysis and consultation phases of VM streamlining work.
+The WGMR has considered and consulted on streamlining VM processes in non-centrally cleared markets and due consideration has been given to the outcome of their analysis in order to ensure consistency.